sabotage-linux/sabotage/COOKBOOK.md

 ### Butch, the build manager

-`butch` is a collection of shell-scripts wrapping around a 700 LOC C program written from scratch named `butch-core`.
+`butch` is a collection of shell-scripts, living in KEEP/bin of this repo and is usually also installed into /bin of a sabotage system. it was originally written in C for speed, but was recently replaced with a pure POSIX shell implementation (the performance-sensitive parts are outsourced into awk scripts).

-It handles package downloads, checksums, builds and dependencies in a relatively sane manner.
+It handles package downloads, checksums, builds and dependencies in a relatively sane manner. parallel downloads are automatically enabled if a `jobflow` binary is present on the system (default on a sabotage install).

 It supports the following commands: